MohamedHamisa/MAS/README.md

     "cat__InternetService_Fiber": 1
 }
 Mobile Accessibility
-The API is compatible with mobile devices, allowing real-time access to churn insights on the go.
+The API is optimized for mobile compatibility, enabling real-time access to churn insights on mobile devices.

 Model Training
-The model was trained on a subset of customer features, focusing on accuracy and interpretability.
-Various models were tested, and the final model was selected based on optimal performance across multiple metrics.
+The model was trained using a subset of customer features, prioritizing accuracy and interpretability.

 Model Details
-Preprocessing: Categorical variables were encoded, and numerical features were scaled.
+Preprocessing: Categorical variables were encoded; numerical features were scaled.
-Algorithm: The model was chosen based on its precision, recall, and F1-score.
+Algorithm: Model selection was based on precision, recall, and F1-score metrics.
 Dashboard and API
-Our solution includes:

-Power BI Dashboard: Visualizes key churn factors in an intuitive way.
+Power BI Dashboard: Visualizes key churn factors, making data understandable and actionable.
-Flask API: Provides real-time predictions via a RESTful API, accessible on web and mobile.
+Flask API: Real-time predictions through a RESTful API, accessible on web and mobile.
 Contributors
 Mohamed Hamisa - Machine Learning Engineer
 Ahmed Khalid - Data Engineer